 I know so.
 They hold keys.
 That is, as long as we don’t let fear of the unknown block the way.

 For all I know Gram’s story may have been a dream, but it was no lie.
-Even when a memory such as this one, passed down through generations, takes on the patina of many retellings—different voices and minor alterations—the story’s essence remains.
-And it holds gifts.
+Even when a memory such as this one, passed down through generations, bears the marks of many retellings, the story’s essence remains.
+It holds gifts.

-In December, as I look forward to a New Year of deepening my study of “healing”—a process in energy and soul force, and at times in events that could be called outlandish (or at least, precarious)—I consider anyone’s arrival and living presence in this world a miracle.
+In December, as I look forward to a New Year of deepening my study of “healing”—that is, of processes both physical and non-physical, including events that to many might be dismissed as outlandish—I consider anyone’s arrival and living presence in this world a miracle.

 Delve into your family’s history and you’ll find tales as strange as this one—moments when, if things had turned by even one degree, you wouldn’t have made it here.